Industry News

 Content marketing

-Creation of blog articles, practical guides, and videos around sport, fitness, and motivation.
+Creation of blog posts, practical guides and videos around sport, fitness and motivation.

 Social media

-Sponsored campaigns, collaborations with sports coaches, and interactive posts (fitness challenges, tips, testimonials).
+Sponsored campaigns, collaborations with sports coaches and interactive posts (sports challenges, tips, testimonials).

 Email marketing